Analysis | Did Europe Just Agree to Joint Borrowing? Not Exactly

 9. Will the Franco-German plan be accepted?

 It’s unclear.
-A group of other rich nations, including Austria, the Netherlands, Sweden and Denmark, strongly object to joint debt issuance, even if it’s a temporary thing.
-Some argue against disbursing money in the form of grants, instead insisting on loans, as happened when the European institutions borrowed to bail out nations in the debt crisis.
+A group of rich nations nicknamed the Frugal Four -- Austria, the Netherlands, Sweden and Denmark -- strongly object to joint debt issuance, even if it’s a temporary thing.
+They argue against disbursing money in the form of grants, instead insisting on loans, as happened when the European institutions borrowed to bail out nations in the debt crisis.
+They proposed an alternative plan ahead of the commission outlining its own proposal on May 27.
+A compromise might involve a mixture of grants and loans.
 Separately, Eastern EU members are worried that the proposed recovery fund will channel cash to the pandemic-hit south and they will be left out, since their healthcare crisis was contained.
 Tough negotiations will follow, and unanimity is required for any decisions to be taken.
 Meanwhile, Europe will rely on asset purchases from the ECB to keep borrowing costs low, and on national spending measures to keep its businesses afloat while economies nosedive.

 For more articles like this, please visit us at bloomberg.com